squid-cache/squid-cache.github.io/GitHints.rst

 == When a recipe is missing ==

 Use a search engine to solve git and !GitHub problems.
 Virtually all basic questions about git and !GitHub (and many advanced ones) are answered on the web.
 Git mastery helps, but is not required to do Squid development.
-Git manipulations required for typical Squid development is hardly rocket science.
+Git manipulations required for typical Squid development are hardly rocket science.

 == Create your public Squid repository on GitHub ==